ccbaumler/micro/README.md

   3. blah
   5. blah

+# Blah

+Information introducing the first learning objective

+## Subsection for the first learning objective

+And so on for the content of the material

 # Glossary

-Micro
+Micro:
-> Meaning real small
+> Something real small